paulsutherland/WebRTC/slides.md

 ### TURN
-* TURN Server is the back up
+* TURN server is the back up
 * Relays the connection is peer to peer fails
 * Seamless in the background determining STUN or TURN